seqeralabs/nf-tower-aws/forge/README.md

 ### AWS Batch management

-This section of the policy allows Seqera to manage Batch compute environments and jobs.
-You can restrict these permissions to specific resources, such as limiting to job queues and compute environments starting with `TowerForge`, the [default JQ/CE prefix used by Forge](https://docs.seqera.io/platform-enterprise/enterprise/configuration/overview#compute-environments).
-You can also restrict permissions based on Resource tag (these need to be set by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).
+The first section of the policy allows Seqera to manage Batch compute environments, job queues and jobs.
+By default Seqera creates job queues and compute environments with the `TowerForge-` prefix, which [can be customized](https://docs.seqera.io/platform-enterprise/enterprise/configuration/overview#compute-environments) if needed.
+You can further restrict these permissions to specific resources in your account ID and region; you can also restrict permissions based on Resource tag, which need to be defined by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview).

 ```json
 {